tstack/lnav/docs/source/commands.rst

   bookmark of the given type in the current view.
 * prev-mark error|warning|search|user|file|partition - Move to the previous
   bookmark of the given type in the current view.
+* prev-location - The previous location in the history.
+* next-location - The next location in the history.

 Time
 ----